Last Updated on by Rylei

 At just under $100USD for the trip up there and breakfast at the fancy lodge, it wasn't something I was willing to just throw away, staggering pain or not.

 Saved From Dangling Over the Edge

-The trip out to the Pools starts with a motorized canoe ride to a spit of land.
-From there, you hop out and wade through two foot deep water until it’s time to swim across a current in deeper water.
-Here’s where it gets a bit tricky if you’re either injured or not the best of swimmers.
-The current is decently strong, and coming at you at an angle.
-You swim directly across to a rope about twenty feet away.
-If you’re not strong enough to swim through the current, I assume you’re swept away to your death.
-Since I still could not kick, my friend who had previously trained as a lifeguard towed me across thankfully.
+From there, you hop out and wade through two foot deep water until it's time to swim across a current in deeper water.
+Here's where it gets a bit tricky if you're either injured or not the best of swimmers.

 After that it's a short jump into a pool and a swim over to the edge of the waterfall.
 The amount of water at that time of year was staggering.
 It was deafening and propelled us to the edge.

 I wasn't physically able to do it as they would have had to hold me by my injured leg, but even if I had been in perfect physical condition I'm not sure I could have forced myself to trust in a man barely taller than myself holding me safe and sound over a 90 meter death drop.

 You don't get much time at the actual falls unfortunately; maybe twenty to thirty minutes for pictures and then it's the next tourist group being ushered in.
 In that way it's a serious tourist trap.

 Adventure and tea, all before 10AM?
 That's my kind of morning.